 A. How many and what category of individuals will be affected by the rules?

-The rules affect all individuals who seek licensure as architects.
+The rules affect all individuals who seek licensure as genetic counselors.

 B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?
-By improving and clarifying the rules, applicants and licensees should find compliance easier.
-Applicants and licensees will continue to have a cost related burden associated with licensing.